gabrielvpina/viralquest/README.md

 2) Decompress the file with `gunzip nt.gz` command.

 ## Viral HMM Models
+### Important note
+Hidden Markov Model (HMM) models are essential for identifying divergent viral sequences and refining sequence selection.

+For this task, three models are available:

+- RVDB (Reference Viral DataBase) Protein
+- Vfam
+- eggNOG

+At least one of these models is necessary to run the pipeline.
+However, it's recommended to use all three concurrently.

 The `Vfam` and `eggNOG` models are spliced in small models, we must join them in unified models.

 ### Vfam HMM